cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - SHOULD read msg exactly once, for efficiency when msg is long.

 In addition, each expand\_message variant MUST specify a unique EXP\_TAG that identifies that variant in a Suite ID.
+EXP\_TAG values MUST comply with the requirements given in {{suiteIDformat}}, and MUST NOT contain a semicolon (":", ASCII 0x3A).
 See {{suiteIDformat}} for more information.

 # Deterministic mappings {#mappings}